G-Sebastiani/G-Sebastiani/README.md

 Hi, I’m @G-Sebastiani

 I’m working in cyber secutity.
-I’m interested in low level programming.
+I’m interested in low level programming and hardware.
 I have some old knowledge of asm, awk, c, java and some less old Python.